Helpful Tips for Managing Separation Anxiety in Dogs

 2. Barking While You’re Gone

-When left alone, separation anxiety in dogs may cause them to bark, howl, or whine the whole time they’re alone.
-If you get calls from neighbours or notice that whenever you’re out of sight your dog seems to make noise, he may be suffering from separation anxiety.
+When left alone, separation anxiety in dogs may cause them to bark, howl, or whine the whole time they're alone.
+If you get calls from neighbours or notice that whenever you're out of sight, your dog seems to make noise, he may be suffering from separation anxiety.

-3. Chewing & Destruction is Common
+3. Chewing and destruction is Common

 For some dogs, the best way to deal with separation anxiety is to chew on whatever they get into.
-They may also go through the trash, run into doors and walls, dig at the carpet or outside, and even hurt themselves (accidentally), by shuffling up and downstairs or getting into unsafe areas.
+They may also go through the trash, run into doors and walls, dig at the carpet or outside, and even hurt themselves (accidentally) by shuffling up and down stairs or getting into unsafe areas.

 4. Pacing